uber/prototool/docs/development.md

 We appreciate any input you have!

 Before filing an issue or submitting a PR, make sure to review the [Issue Guidelines](../.github/ISSUE_TEMPLATE.md), and before submitting a PR, make sure to also review the [PR Guidelines](../.github/PULL_REQUEST_TEMPLATE.md).
-The Issue Guidelines will show up in the description field when filing a new issue, and the PR guidelines will show up in the description field when submitting a PR, but clear the description field of this pre-populated text once you've read it :-)
+The Issue Guidelines will show up in the description field when filing a new issue, and the PR guidelines will show up in the description field when submitting a PR, but clear the description field of this pre-populated text once you've read it.

 Note that development of Prototool will only work with Golang 1.12 or newer.